GabLeRoux/gableroux.com/_posts/2016-03-30-letsencrypt-saglacio.md

 }
 {% endhighlight %}

-This is what my nginx config looks once rendered by my custom salt commands (not covered here tough) It should get you on tracks.
+It should get you on tracks.

-`_site` is the public folder of my static website, but really, this is up to you. grab what fits your needs in the config ;)
+`_site` is the public folder of my static website, but really, this is up to you.
+Grab what fits your needs in the config ;)

 ### Request a cert + renew command